-Here are some ideas for content for your nonprofit blog:
+Here are 12 blog post ideas for nonprofits that you can use today to create content for your nonprofit’s blog:

-- Re-use stories from your print newsletter.
+- Re-use stories from your newsletter.
 Don’t worry – people won’t remember them.

-- Re-purpose information from email blasts.
-Don’t worry – they won’t remember it.
+- Re-purpose information from email blasts or social media.
+Don’t worry – people won’t remember it.

 - Invite guest bloggers in – clients, staff, Board, volunteers, and donors.
 Be specific with them when you ask.
-Ask them to write a short paragraph or two of 250 words MAX.
+Ask them to write a short paragraph or two describing their interaction with your nonprofit’s programs.

-- Share a couple of pertinent statistics of your work (for example “our animal shelter saw a 10% increase in adoptions this month”).
+- Share a couple of pertinent statistics of your work.
+One or two well-chosen stats can be really helpful.
+For example “our animal shelter saw a 10% increase in adoptions this month”.

-Once you get in the habit of writing these short blog posts, it will become easier and you’ll get ideas for content in lots of places.
+Once you get in the habit of writing blog posts, it will become easier and you’ll get ideas for content in lots of places.